pstefanovic/grpc-load-balancing/README.md

 Proxy discovers new server instances, sets up connections, and balances RPCs.
 Proxy also slightly adds on latency and could result in up to two extra node hops (client[@node1] -> proxy[@node2] -> server[@node3]).

-However, what if we scale the proxy itself (it's running as a headless service but only with one instance), say from 1 to 3 and let's observe logs of newly spawned proxy instances:
+However, what if we scale the proxy itself (it's running as a headless service but only with one instance).
+Let's increase from 1 to 3 replicas and observe logs of newly spawned proxy instances:

 ```sh
 kubectl patch deploy proxy -n proxy -p '"spec": {"replicas": 3}'